 We all know the risks associated with guns.
 There is no need to point out the obvious dangers that come along with the real thing.
 While I certainly would never let my daughters play with a loaded handgun, I see no issues allowing them to play with guns of the Nerf, water or even marshmallow variety.

-A few weekends ago, my three daughters rediscovered the Nerf guns they were given for Christmas.
+Back in summer of 2018, my three daughters rediscovered the Nerf guns they were given for Christmas.
 They set up an obstacle course in our basement, where they planned to use their oversized, foam dart-shooting toys to defend their dollhouse from alien invaders.
 And I’m fine with it, because my children understand that it’s make believe.
 They know aliens don’t exist and their bullets aren’t actually going to kill someone.
 Maybe letting them practice shooting at aliens in our basement will lead them to a career in law enforcement or with the military.